charles2gan/GDA-android-reversing-Tool/README.md

 ```
 Interactive operation:
-  	1.X-references for strings, methods and field;
+    1.cross-references for strings, classes, methods and fields;
-  	2.searching for strings, methods and field;
+    2.searching for strings,classes methods and fields;
     3.comments for java code;
-  	4.modification the name of methods,field and class;
+    4.rename for methods,fields and classes;
-  	5.saving the analysis results in gda db file.
+    5.save the analysis results in gda db file.
     ...

 Practical Tools for Assisted Analysis:
     1.extracting DEX from ODEX;
     2.extracting DEX from OAT;
     3.XML Decoder;
     4.algorithm tool;
     5.device memory dump;
     ...

 New features:
-	1.Brand new daviki decompiler in c++ with friendly GUI;
+    1.Brand new dalvik decompiler in c++ with friendly GUI;
-	2.Suport python script
+    2.Support python script
     3.packers Recognition;
     4.Multi-DEX supporting;
-	5.making and loading signature of method
+    5.making and loading signature of the method
     6.Malicious Behavior Scanning by API chains;
-	7.taint anlysis to preview the behavior of variables;
+    7.taint analysis to preview the behavior of variables;
-	8.taint anlysis to trace the path of varibales;
+    8.taint analysis to trace the path of variables;
     9.de-obfuscate;
     10.API view with x-ref;
     11.Association of permissions with modules;
     ...
 ```

 `GDA shortcut key`